-Lot 1 Sandpaper block Lot 2 A rabbit puzzle

-Lot 3 A wood airplane Lot 4 A wood box

-Lot 5 A letter holder Lot 6 A picture frame
+Lot 1 Sandpaper block Lot 2 A rabbit puzzle Lot 4 A wood box Lot 3 A wood airplane Lot 5 A letter holder Lot 6 A picture frame

 - Lot 7 Any other item made from other plans, books, or resources - Lot 8 An educational display or poster showing anything related to the woodworking project (i.e. care of tools, wood types, safety, materials, techniques, etc.)